dcwbrown/olang.old/notes.md

    - SET, LONGINT, LONGREAL: 64 bit
  - The C program 'configure.c', a much expanded version of vocparam.c, generates all the platform specific make variables, and the configuration constants compiled into the compiler.
 Configure.c is compiled and executed at the start of every make command.
  - The vast majority of the makefile (olang.make) is platform independent (even across BSD make/GNU make) - just a stub makefile/GNUmakefile exists to run configure.c and start the platform independent makefile.
 (For native windows a separate make.cmd contains the equivalent functionality expressed as a Windows .cmd file.)
- - All duplicate files required to bild Linux/BSD/Darwin variants have been removed by making them platform independent:
+ - All duplicate files required to build Linux/BSD/Darwin variants have been removed by making them platform independent:
    - Rather than access Linux structures through Oberon RECORDs intended to match their memory layout, reference the fields or constants that we actually need to use from within code procedures.
    - Size dependent code is abstracted into simple definitions in SYSTEM.h and referenced from code procedures.